Contributed by Maine Historical Society

 The gigot (aka leg-of-mutton) sleeve was in fashion during the 1830s, but it's form changed considerably over the course of the decade.

 This figured silk moire dress features mid-arm puffs.
 This particular sleeve style was preceded by outsize balloon puffs at the shoulder.
-By 1837, the gigot puffs deflated and moved to the lower arm, a look that lingered for a time and competed in style with the next fashion trend in the 1840s, the straight sleeve.
+By 1837, the gigot puffs deflated and moved to the lower arm, a look that lingered for a time and competed in style with the 1840s straight sleeve trend.

 1830s trends also included a bodice and gather detailing, and fuller skirts.
 In combination with the return of the natural waist, new emphasis was placed on the appearance of a small waist, necessitating the use of lacing corsets.